Go Back

 Manual Testing Methods

-• Ensure focus indicators are clearly visible on all interactive elements
+Visual focus indicator test ensures focus indicators are clearly visible on all interactive elements and checks that the focus moves predictably in a logical sequence.

 Automated Testing Approaches